-Early or mid-season potatoes are not very suitable for long term storage.
-These are the best to be consumed quickly, and you should not plant or store it for more than a week.
+Early or mid-season potatoes are not very suitable for long-term storage.
+These are the best to be consumed quickly, and you should not plant or store them for more than a week.

 If you cannot eat it all, then you can only harvest the portion of what you need and leave the rest on the plant to continue to grow.
-These early or mid-season potatoes have fragile skin, which makes it unsuitable for long term storage.
+These early or mid-season potatoes have fragile skin, which makes them unsuitable for long-term storage.

-The late season potatoes are suitable for the long-term storage.
-These potatoes have thick skin which allows it to retain inside moisture and you can store it for a long duration.
-If you do not have enough storage, then you can leave these storage potatoes in the field but don’t leave it for too long.
+The late-season potatoes are suitable for long-term storage.
+These potatoes have thick skin which allows them to retain inside moisture and you can store it for a long duration.
+If you do not have enough storage, then you can leave these storage potatoes in the field but don’t leave them for too long.

 Potatoes once dug from the ground should be cleaned with a soft, dry brush or cloth.
 Don’t use water to clean these if you are planning to store these potatoes.

-Before storing potatoes, you have to cure it by keeping it between 45 to 60-degree Fahrenheit for a couple of weeks.
+Before storing potatoes, you have to cure them by keeping them between 45 to 60-degree Fahrenheit for a couple of weeks.
 You will know the potato has become cured when the outer skin of the potato gets dry and hard.

 Potatoes, when get exposed to sunlight during growing, will turn green.
 These green potatoes are not safe to eat as it contains poisonous compound and should be discarded.

 Do not keep potatoes with apples as it releases the ethylene gas which rots the potato.
-Inspect potatoes before storing for any cut or bruises as it may spoil quickly and will make other potatoes to rot.
+Inspect potatoes before storing for any cut or bruises as they may spoil quickly and will make other potatoes rot.